pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 ## Data types

 With JavaScript, you could play it fast and loose with datatypes when creating data as arrays of objects.
-You could enter `4` as `4` (a number) or `'4'` - a string.
-You could also put different datatypes, like booleans or numbers; JavaScript doesn't force consistent datatypes.
+You could enter the number 4 as `4` (datatype number) or `'4'` (datatype string).
+You could also put different datatypes, like booleans or arrays into a field; JavaScript doesn't enforce datatypes.

 PostgreSQL is more strict and expects the correct data types in the columns you will create.
 Here are some of the most common ones: